koii-network/docs/develop/write-a-koii-task/task-development-guide/task-development-flow/compile-task.md

 After you've created a task using the K2 task template as a guide, you'll need to compile it with Webpack into a single executable file.

-Open up your terminal, and in the directory of your task:
+Open up your terminal and in the directory of your task:

 - Run `npm` to install all dependencies
 - Run `npm webpack` to compile code